raktims2210-dev/representation-economy/visuals/README.md

 - how institutional legitimacy is maintained,
 - and why enterprise AI systems succeed or fail.

-The goal of these diagrams is not merely visualization.
+The purpose of these diagrams is not merely visualization.

-They are intended to help researchers, architects, CIOs, CTOs, policymakers, AI governance teams, and enterprise transformation leaders understand the deeper structural shifts introduced by AI systems.
+They are intended to help researchers, enterprise architects, CIOs, CTOs, AI governance teams, policymakers, and transformation leaders understand the deeper architectural shifts introduced by AI systems.

 ---